The elliptic Hall algebra and the equivariant K-theory of the Hilbert scheme of $\mathbb{A}^2$: Construction of the isomorphism

-\paragraph{\textbf{4.5.}} We have just proved that $\Omega$ restricts to $\Kb$-algebra isomorphisms $\U^{\geqslant}\to\H^{\geqslant}_\Kb$ and $\U^{\leqslant}\to\H^{\leqslant}_\Kb$.
 By Proposition~\ref{P:charac} these two morphisms extend to the whole of $\U_c$ if and only if relation (\ref{E:5}) holds with the appropriate specialization of the center.
 The proof of this fact, which requires somewhat involved computations, is given in Appendix A.1.